TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

    If *filter* is given, it
    should be a function that takes a :class:`TarInfo` object argument and returns the changed :class:`TarInfo` object.
-If it instead returns :const:`None` the :class:`TarInfo` object will be excluded from the archive.
+If it instead returns :const:`None` the :class:`TarInfo` object will be excluded kutoka the archive.
 See :ref:`tar-examples` for an example.

    .. versionchanged:: 3.2